 The estate is located 2 km from the beach of the Saaler Bodden.
 The Baltic sea beaches of the Fischland peninsula, as well as Darss and Zingst, can be reached in about 35 minutes.
 It takes about 40 minutes to drive to the Hanseatic cities of Rostock and Stralsund.

-Horseback riding, cycling, bird watching and carriage rides.
+Horseback riding, cycling, bird watching, carriage rides, kitesurfing

 Why we like this house